 What Is the Connection Between CRP and Sleep Quality?

 Sleep disturbance and C-reactive protein are linked, but the strongest human evidence runs from disturbed sleep toward higher inflammatory markers.
 In controlled studies, sleeping 6 hours instead of 8 hours for one week elevated IL-6 in both sexes and TNF-alpha in men; CRP findings are smaller and less consistent.
-Women often show stronger hs-CRP associations with short sleep or poor sleep quality than men, although patterns vary by cohort.
-CBT-I — cognitive behavioral therapy for insomnia — has randomized-trial evidence for lowering the odds of high-risk CRP levels in older adults with insomnia.
+Women often show stronger hs-CRP associations with short sleep or poor sleep quality than men’s, although patterns vary by cohort.
+CBT-I – cognitive behavioral therapy for insomnia – has randomized-trial evidence for reducing CRP levels in older adults with insomnia.

 If your bloodwork came back showing elevated CRP and your doctor cannot fully explain it, your sleep may be a factor the lab requisition did not account for.
-CRP is one of the most widely used inflammatory biomarkers, and research now shows it is associated with disturbed sleep in population studies and can shift after severe sleep loss in some controlled studies.
+CRP is a widely used inflammatory biomarker, and research now shows it is associated with disturbed sleep in population studies and can shift after severe sleep loss in some controlled studies.

 This article covers how poor sleep can raise inflammatory markers, how inflammation may interact with sleep in return, the sex differences in the CRP-sleep relationship, and what lowers sleep-related inflammatory risk.
 It does not cover acute-phase CRP elevations from infection or injury.
 For the broader framework, see: Inflammatory Sleep Disruption.